emilylhansen/vehicle_filter/README.md

 ## Getting Started

-Using the terminal navigate to vehicle-filter and run `npm i` and `npm start`
+Using the terminal navigate to vehicle-filter and run `ts-node src/json-server.ts`.
+In another tab run `npm i` and `npm start`

 ### Jest

 `npm test`

 ### cypress

+`npm run cypress`